 Here are some helpful resources for learning more:

 Its low cost and straightforward setup make it ideal for very small, budget-conscious networks or simple industrial scenarios.
+You need just a cable, some T-connectors, and two terminators.

 Everything stops.
-That single cable is the lifeline, so a cut or fault knocks out all communication until it’s fixed.
+That single cable is the lifeline, so a cut or fault knocks out all communication until it's fixed.
+There's no redundancy or failover path.

 It uses CSMA/CD: devices listen, send when clear, and retry if signals collide.
 Think of it like taking turns talking, but messier with more voices.
+After each collision, devices wait a random backoff period before retrying.

-Little plugs (like 50-ohm resistors) at each end of the cable that soak up signals so they don’t bounce back and garble the data.
+Little plugs (like 50-ohm resistors) at each end of the cable that soak up signals so they don't bounce back and garble the data.
+Without terminators, reflected signals create interference that makes the network unusable.